Visiting Research Fellow

-2016 – Research Associate for My Future York, a collaborative inquiry project exploring alternative futures in relation to practices of community heritage and local democracy in the city of York.
-Funded as part of the AHRC’s Connected Communities Festival.
+2016 – Research Associate for My Future York: collaborative inquiry project exploring alternative futures in relation to practices of community heritage and local democracy in the city of York.
+Funded as part of the AHRC’s Connected Communities Festival (led by Helen Graham).

 2015 – Tracing Arguments: one-day student-led workshop providing a peer-review platform for PhD students at all stages of their research (co-organised with Chrysi Papaioannou and Ana Baeza Ruiz).

 2014-present – All and Each: Dialogues in the Digital Archive: ongoing collaborative research project with Rhiannon Bettivia (University of Illinois Urbana-Champaign) about digital archiving practices.